Solar Cruiser, NASA's large solar sail test

-- Solar Cruiser is a NASA mission launching in 2025 to test a large solar sail at an artificial orbit between the Earth and Sun.
+- Solar Cruiser was a proposed NASA mission to test a large solar sail at an artificial orbit between the Earth and Sun.

-- Solar Cruiser’s sail will be the largest ever tested in space, covering an area of more than six tennis courts.
+- Solar Cruiser’s sail would have been the largest ever tested in space, covering an area of more than six tennis courts.

 What are solar sails?